lkilcommons/atmodweb/doc/source/index.rst

 Welcome to the Documentation for AtModWeb
 =========================================

 The very creatively named AtModWeb is a Atmospheric Model Web Application.
-It gives users a way to run data-derived (emperical) models of the top-most layer of the atmosphere (`thermosphere <https://en.wikipedia.org/wiki/Thermosphere>`_ and `ionosphere <https://en.wikipedia.org/wiki/Ionosphere>`_).
+It gives users a way to run data-derived (emperical) models of the top-most layer of the atmosphere (`thermosphere <https://en.wikipedia.org/wiki/Thermosphere>`_ ).

 The models currently included in AtModWeb:

 1. :ref:`msis`
-2. :ref:`iri`

 AtModWeb allows you to do two main things with the output of these models: